rajevv/Papers-Collection/README.md

 # Papers-Collection
-A collection of interesting papers
+A collection of interesting papers (summaries and notes might be added later)